Taking action in an Emergency Response

 *water, sanitation, shelter and livelihoods

-HI stands ready to intervene in the event of crises triggered by natural or human causes (armed conflict) and its emergency response experts ensure all the necessary resources are mobilised to rapidly respond to the needs.
-In the countries where the organisation already works, it implements a preparedness process to anticipate potential future emergencies and ensure its teams can cope with sudden changes in context.
+HI is on permanent standby intervene in the event of crises triggered by natural or human causes (armed conflict) and its emergency response experts ensure all the necessary resources can be mobilised to rapidly respond to the needs.
+In countries where we already works, we implement a preparedness process to anticipate potential future emergencies and ensure our teams can cope with sudden changes in context.

 We also work at community level (villages, urban districts or towns) to prepare the most vulnerable populations for disaster risks.

-HI works hard to ensure its emergency responses are accessible to all, including the most vulnerable.
-The organisation also shares its extensive experience on the inclusion of people with disabilities and the most vulnerable, with other humanitarian actors.
+HI works hard to ensure our emergency responses are accessible to all, including the most vulnerable.
+We also share our extensive experience on the inclusion of people with disabilities and the most vulnerable, with other humanitarian actors.

 Dedicated resources for rapid deployment

-HI is capable of deploying a response in the event of a natural disaster or conflict, anywhere in the world, usually within 72 hours of the onset of the crisis.
+HI is capable of deploying a response to a natural disaster or conflict, anywhere in the world, usually within 72 hours of the onset of the crisis.

-Emergency response specialists, robust logistics, direct spending control and optimised approval procedures allow us to provide a rapid and effective response.
-The organisation has a team of specialists dedicated to the initial emergency response.
+Emergency response specialists, strong logistics, direct spending control and optimised approval procedures allow us to provide a rapid and effective response.
+We have a team of specialists dedicated to the initial emergency response.
 Part or all of this team is capable of immediately deploying to the affected area to undertake an evaluation mission to identify the needs and ensure a rapid response.
 Multi-disciplinary teams are deployed to work closely with the people affected to meet their essential or specific needs and facilitate their access to humanitarian services.

 Our sectors of activity